DanielOhn/blog-bois/content/blog/the-first-and-last-ld2l-blog.md

 No more Venuz internet problems to hold us back.

  We manage to get four people in Dota, alright.
-Just need Roar and Flocka to show up and we can play.
+Just need Roar or Flocka to show up and we can play.

 Game time.
 Still no Roar or Flocka…